 Function-calls to the input ports on the Model block must follow the execution order of the root-level function-call Inport blocks in the referenced export-function model.
 Function-Call Generator blocks with smaller sample times execute first.

-If the test model calls the referenced model functions out of order at any time step, Simulink displays an error.
+If the test model calls the referenced model functions out of order at any time step, the software displays an error.
 For information on sorted execution order, see Control and Display Execution Order.
-To disable this restriction, clear the check box for the configuration parameter Enable strict scheduling checks for referenced model.
+To disable this restriction, clear the Enable strict scheduling checks for referenced model configuration parameter.

 You can use a Mux block to connect signals from the Function-Call Generator blocks with different sample times before connecting them to the referenced export-function model.
-In the Configuration Parameters dialog box, clear the check box for the parameter Treat each discrete rate as a separate task.
+In the Configuration Parameters dialog box, clear the Treat each discrete rate as a separate task parameter.

 For the export-function model: